History of Cameroon in Timeline

 In 1997, Cameroon established anti-corruption bureaus in 29 ministries, but only 25% became operational.

-As of 1998, logging provided the government of Cameroon US$60 million a year in taxes.
+As of 1998, logging provided the government of Cameroon with US$60 million a year in taxes.

 In 2000, Cameroon won the gold medal at the Olympics in football.

-In 2002, the International Court of Justice (ICJ) ruled that the Anglo-German Agreement of 1913 gave sovereignty of the Bakassi peninsula to Cameroon, calling for a withdrawal by both countries.
+In 2002, the International Court of Justice (ICJ) ruled that the Anglo-German Agreement of 1913 gave sovereignty of the Bakassi peninsula to Cameroon, denying Cameroon's request for compensation.

-By 2004, Nigeria had failed to meet the deadline to hand over the Bakassi peninsula to Cameroon, as per the ICJ ruling.
+By 2004, Nigeria had failed to meet the deadline to hand over the Bakassi peninsula to Cameroon, as mandated by the ICJ ruling.

-Since 2005, road banditry has intensified in eastern Cameroon as the Central African Republic has further destabilised.
+Since 2005, road banditry has intensified along Cameroon's eastern border due to the destabilization of the Central African Republic.

 January 2006: Initiation of anti-corruption drive

-In June 2006, a UN-mediated summit facilitated an agreement for Nigeria to withdraw from the Bakassi region, and both leaders signed the Greentree Agreement.
+In June 2006, a UN-mediated summit resulted in an agreement for Nigeria to withdraw from the Bakassi peninsula, and both leaders signed the Greentree Agreement.

 June 2006: Resolution of territorial dispute over Bakassi peninsula